 She sings a pretty song at sea only to lure men into her evil trap.
 Or so legend says.
 Mermaids remain a mystery, yet their beauty endures in a classic and colorful piece fit for your arm.
 Long a reminder of life at sea and the beauty and mystery of the deep, a mermaid calls to every sailor.
 Why not answer her song?

 She’s got the bosom and she’s not afraid to flaunt it.
 Pin-up styles and retro ladies lead in racy and seductive portrait pieces that have old school flavor.
-For an Asian-inspired tattoo, consider opting for a hula dancer or native Indian woman in addition to the popular Betty Grable -nspired designs.

 Whether to send a letter off to sea, to celebrate the wild and partying nights, or for those who have chosen a sober path, a bottle is a classic old school tattoo that looks right at home on the arm.
 Add a ship inside for character, add flags to celebrate freedom and travel or opt for a skull and crossbones in reference to your pirate ways.